Install this plugin

 Vendure Better Search Plugin

-for searching. - This plugin is meant for shops with up to ~10000 variants.
+This plug is meant for small to medium sized shops with up to ~10000 variants.

 Features: